 -Exposure to direct sunlight or to intense artificial light: all floor coverings change over time, with an oxidization and a darkening taking place in light woods, and a discoloring in the case of dark woods.
-This is something inherent to wood and is NOT a defect. -If you are not satisfied with the floor prior to installation, please contact your dealer - DO NOT INSTALL the floor.
+This is something inherent to wood and is NOT a defect. -If you are not satisfied with the floor prior to installation please

 -We recommend that, as final inspector, you examine the color, finish, style, and quality, BEFORE installing.
 Verify that the floor is the right material.
 At this time you must pay attention to the particular features that you do not like and that you would like to eliminate or repair.
 We will not be liable for any expenses incurred once the pieces with visible defects are installed.

-Materials with different shades/production batches must not be mixed, unless expressly approved by L'Antic Colonial, Check that all the material comes from the same collection and is made in the same batch. -It is the installer's and the owner's responsibility to ensure that work conditions and the work area base are suitable, before installing any wood floor.
+-It is the installer's and the owner's responsibility to ensure that work conditions and the work area base are suitable, before installing any wood floor.
 Likewise, it is necessary that the environmental conditions described in this document are guaranteed at all times.
-The manufacturer disclaims all liability for faults or defects in the wood pieces, caused by or related to the screed or the environmental conditions of the work area.
-Before installation, verify and write down the environmental conditions and the moisture conditions of the substrate or screed.
-The performance of the parquet flooring will depend on the correct installation, environmental conditions, maintenance and, to a large extent, the performance of the substrate on which it is installed.
+The manufacturer shall not be liable for faults or defects in the wood pieces originated or related to the slab, the subsoil, or the work area environmental conditions.

-2.CONDITIONS FOR THE RECEPTION AND STORAGE OF MATERIALS
+2.CONDITIONS FOR THE RECEPTION AND STORAGE OF MATERIALS 2.1.

-2.1.
 Parquet reception

-All floors arrive from the factory ready to be installed directly on site, not requiring any treatment before or after their installation.
-Otherwise, it would be indicated in the natural wood maintenance
+All floors arrive from factory ready to be directly installed on site, not requiring any treatment before or after their installation.
+If not, it would be indicated in the documents.

-Upon reception on site, the parquet batches shall be checked, taking into account aspects: type, color, and design; quantity supplied; dimensions and quality class or appearance; moisture content of the elements; general condition and physical integrity of the elements (for example absence of blows in the machined parts).
+Upon reception on site, the parquet batches shall be checked, taking into account the following aspects: type, color, and design; quantity supplied; dimensions and quality class or appearance; moisture content of the elements; general condition and physical integrity of the elements (e.g. absence of dents on tongue-andgroove pieces).
 In case any observation is detected from the inspection, it shall be indicated in the documents.